nghia-1401/Carbon-Emission-Analysis/README.md

 | Software & Services                              | 23990.75                 |
 | Media                                            | 14139.33                 |

+	Conclusion:
+ 	Electrical Equipment and Machinery ranks first with 9,778,552 carbon units, accounting for approximately four times the emissions of the second-highest industry.
+  	Automobiles & Components has 2,318,887.33 carbon units — reflecting significant emissions from automobile and component manufacturing.
+   	Most of the remaining industries have relatively low emissions, indicating an opportunity to improve environmental outcomes by focusing efforts on the major emitting sectors first.
 ### 4. What are the companies with the highest contribution to carbon emissions?
 ```sql
 SELECT